 What Is Geofencing?

-Geofencing is a virtual perimeter for a geographic area in the real-world.
-Essentially, you use geographic coordinates to define an area which can be tracked with a GPS-enabled device.
+Geofencing is a virtual perimeter for a geographic area in the real world.
+Essentially, you use geographic coordinates to define an area that can be tracked with a GPS-enabled device.

 Geofencing also gives you the ability to monitor your employees’ location in real-time based on their GPS location.
 For industries that have a higher safety risk (e.g., security), you can set up safety checks during the shift so you know employees are safe.
 An advanced employee scheduling software system will also give your employees directions to their assigned workplace and let you communicate back and forth within the app.

 There are lots of benefits to using a feature like Geofencing that will make managing your workforce much easier.

 Time & attendance, timesheet or timecard fraud can cost you as much as 7% of your total payroll, and an astounding 43% of workers admit to padding timesheets.
 Thanks to Geofencing technology, remote or field employees will only be able to check in or out of their shift when they are within the permitted location.
 This prevents employees beginning their shift before they arrive on site, and therefore provides 100% accurate time and attendance data.